mitrasiddharth/mitrasiddharth.github.io/index.md

 ## about me

-I am a student of mathematics and computer science interested in optimization and ML/CS theory.
-I am particularly fascinated by sequential decision making and enjoy thinking about online prediction and online optimization.
+I am a student of mathematics and computer science broadly interested in optimization and theoretical computer science.
+My recent interests surround online optimization and I have been working on designing adaptive algorithms for various online learning probelms.
 I also have a soft spot for physics -- I think it's an all-round really fun subject and also provides tons of intuition.

 I am currently a 2nd year Master's student (2018-2020) at the <a href="https://www.cmi.ac.in" target="_blank">Chennai Mathematical Institute</a> (CMI).
 Prior to this, I was a Math+CS undergrad also at CMI (2015-2018).
 I spent the 2018-19 academic year as a visiting student at the <a href="https://www.iisc.ac.in" target="_blank">Indian Institute of Science</a> (IISc), Bangalore, where I worked with Professors <a href="https://ece.iisc.ac.in/~aditya/index.html" target="_blank">Aditya Gopalan</a> and <a href="https://ece.iisc.ac.in/~htyagi/" target="_blank">Himanshu Tyagi</a>.
 At CMI, I mostly interact with Professor <a href="https://www.cmi.ac.in/~kv/" target="_blank">KV Subrahmanyam</a>.
 My CV can be found <a href="https://drive.google.com/file/d/1i03Qum3eqORLzB5NtFFksamOvTZqOlwg/view?usp=sharing" target="_blank">here</a>.